gbsoares/pico2-arm-semihosting/README.md

 3. The container includes all necessary tools: Pico SDK, CMake, GDB/OpenOCD, and VS Code extensions

 > NOTE: if you're running Docker with the WSL backend, you might need to forward the CMSIS-DAP USB device to WSL.
 Follow [these instructions](https://learn.microsoft.com/en-us/windows/wsl/connect-usb#install-the-usbipd-win-project) for how to set up usbipd.
-> The devcontainer forwards `/dev/bus/usb` devices from host to the container so you can attach to the device and run the debugger.
+> The devcontainer forwards `/dev/bus/usb` devices from host to the container so you can attach to the device and run the debugger (comment out this config if you're not going to be forwarding debugger access to container).

 ## Requirements